marijamijailovic/Zicket/README.md

 The next step is creating a perfect flow for Zicket.
 This would mean:

-- Oboarding real companies that provide Proof of Humanity Credentials.
+- Onboarding real companies that provide Proof of Humanity Credentials.

 - Integrate Zicket into ticketing platforms.